Shea Moisture African Black Soap Bamboo Charcoal Deep Cleansing Shampoo

 While Shea Butter has an SPF rating of about 3-4, it is not a sunscreen replacement.

 Learn more about Butyrospermum Parkii ButterYou may know this ingredient as argan oil.
-Argan Oil has antioxidant, hydrating, and soothing properties.
+It has emollient and skin conditioning properties that help soften skin and reinforce the lipid barrier.

-Studies also show it helps in wound healing.
-In fact, Indigenous cultures have used jojoba as a moisturizer and to help treat burns for centuries.
+Fun fact: Indigenous cultures have used jojoba as a moisturizer and to help treat burns for centuries.

 Learn more about Simmondsia Chinensis Seed OilCharcoal powder comes from grounded charcoal.
-Charcoal can originate from peat, coal, wood, coconut shell, or petroleum.
+Charcoal can originate from peat, bamboo, coal, wood, coconut shell, or petroleum.

 This ingredient has absorbent properties, making it great at absorbing oil.